 Students are prepared to enter careers with critical analytic skills giving them insight and competence.
-They have entered fields such as Geriatrics, Social Work, Social Policy Analysis, Industrial Relations, and Law Enforcement as well as Sociology.
-Graduates have been admitted to post graduate programs in numerous regional state universities including Alabama, Florida, Georgia, as well as such private and public universities such as University of Chicago, Vanderbilt University, and the University of California at Los Angeles.
+Graduates have been admitted to post-graduate programs in numerous regional state universities, including Alabama, Florida, Georgia, and private and public universities, such as the University of Chicago, Vanderbilt University, and the University of California at Los Angeles.

-Sociology majors are eligible to participate in a fast track option that allows students to graduate with a bachelor’s degree in sociology and a master’s degree in social work after five years of study.
+Sociology majors are eligible to participate in a fast-track option that allows students to graduate with a bachelor’s degree in sociology and a master’s degree in social work after five years of study.
 Students then enroll in Master of Social Work (M.S.W.) courses during their senior year of undergraduate studies; the M.S.W. courses they complete during that year also satisfy general and directed undergraduate elective requirements, allowing students to graduate with a bachelor’s degree after four years of study.
-A final year of graduate coursework leads to completion of the M.S.W. degree, allowing students to earn both a bachelor’s and a master’s degree in five years.
-Participation in this program requires careful advisement and scheduling, as well as permission of both the undergraduate department chair and the M.S.W. program director.
+A final year of graduate coursework leads to completing the M.S.W. degree, allowing students to earn both a bachelor’s and a master’s degree in five years.
+Participation in this program requires careful advisement and scheduling and permission from the undergraduate department chair and the M.S.W. program director.

 Social Work is an excellent career choice for Sociology majors, as both disciplines utilize similar theories, research strategies, and practice methods.
 The Samford University M.S.W. program is a distinctively Christian learning community that prepares graduates for lives of service as advanced social workers who promote healing, wholeness, and reconciliation.
-The program offers concentrations in Clinical Social Work and Global Community Development and prepares graduates to serve in fields such as clinical, medical, and hospice social work; human services administration; child welfare; community organizing; and international relief.
+The program offers Clinical Social Work and Global Community Development concentrations and prepares graduates to serve in clinical, medical, and hospice social work; human services administration; child welfare; community organizing; and international relief.